Cloet/SimpleSockets/README.md

 # AsyncClientServer
+Simple library using Asynchronous client and Asynchronous server.

-Simple library that can send and receive files, objects and messages.
+The server and client can send & receive: files, objects and messages.

 ## Done
 - Send messages from server -> client & server -> client